On topological Hochschild homology of the $K(1)$-local sphere: Abstract

 \section{Abstract}

-We compute topological Hochschild homology mod $p$ and $v_1$ of the connective cover of the $K(1)$ local sphere spectrum for all primes $p\ge 3$.
+We compute mod $(p,v_1)$ topological Hochschild homology of the connective cover of the $K(1)$-local sphere spectrum for all primes $p\ge 3$.
 This is accomplished using a May-type spectral sequence in topological Hochschild homology constructed from a filtration of a commutative ring spectrum.